 About Casey House

-Casey House is a specialty HIV/AIDS hospital with community programming including home care and outreach programs.
+Casey House is a specialty HIV/AIDS hospital with community programs including home nursing care and outreach.
 Founded in 1988, we were the first freestanding HIV/AIDS facility in Canada.
-Our commitment is to provide compassionate health care to people living with medically complex experiences of HIV/AIDS, in collaboration with our communities.
+Our commitment is to provide compassionate, inspired health care for people living with medically complex experiences of HIV/AIDS, in collaboration with our communities.